LeviMelo/pedair-app/frontend/project_phases.md

     *   Finalize and implement the database schema (PostgreSQL) for all core entities: `projects`, `forms` (including versioning), `form_submissions`, `patients`, `contact_log`, `access_logs`.
     *   Develop initial CRUD APIs for managing `projects`, `forms` (schemas and versions), and basic `user` profile information.

-## Phase 1.5: Frontend Architectural Refactor - Project Context & RBAC Foundation
+## Phase 1.5: Frontend Architectural Refactor - Project Context, RBAC Foundation & State Management

 *   **1.5.1.
-Global State Management with Zustand (Mocked Auth/Roles):**
+Global State Management with Zustand (Mocked Auth/Roles & Submission State):**
+    *   Install Zustand.
     *   Implement Zustand stores to manage global application state:
         *   `projectStore`: Manages the currently active/selected project ID, project details (mocked initially), and list of available projects.
         *   `authStore`: Manages (mocked) authenticated user information, including their roles specific to the active project (e.g., `ProjectLead`, `Researcher`).
+        *   `submissionStore`: Manages the state of active/in-progress multi-form data submissions.
+This will include:
+            *   Current patient identification data (`patientInputData`).
+            *   The sequence of forms to be filled (`formsInSequence: FormDefinition[]`).
+            *   The data for each form in the sequence (`allFormsData: { [formKey: string]: any }`).
+            *   The index of the current form being filled in the sequence (`currentFormIndexInSequence`).
+            *   This store will be crucial for the "quit and resume" functionality.
-    *   Replace any existing React Context-based global state for project and auth with Zustand.
+    *   Replace any existing React Context-based global state with Zustand.
 *   **1.5.2.
 Dashboard as Project Launchpad:**
     *   Refactor `DashboardPage.tsx` to display a list of (mocked) projects.
     *   Allow users to select a project, which updates the `ProjectContext`.